MiraldiLab/maxATAC/docs/readme/benchmark.md

 ### `--agg`

 The method to use for aggregating the single base-pair predictions into larger bins.
-Options include `max`, `min`, and `mean`.
+Options include `max`, `min`, `mean`, and `sum`.
 Default: `max` score found in the window.

 See the [pyBigWig documentation](https://github.com/deeptools/pyBigWig#compute-summary-information-on-a-range) for more details.

+### `--agg_threshold`

+When `--agg sum` is selected, the summed value is divided by the bin size and then converted to a binary label.
+Bins with values greater than or equal to this threshold become `1.0`; all others become `0.0`.
+Default: `0.5`.

 ### `--round_predictions`